The human brain proteome

 Protein-coding genes are classified based on RNA expression in brain from two different perspectives:

-In addition to the basic regional distribution of gene expression in the human brain, a more detailed overview of gene expression in the prefrontal cortex is available.
-This stand-alone dataset is based on RNAseq analysis of 165 samples from 3 male and 3 female donors providing a detailed overview of protein expression in 17 subregions of the prefrontal cortex and 3 reference cortical regions further described here.
+In addition to the basic regional distribution of gene expression in the human brain, a more detailed overview of gene expression is available.
+This dataset is based on RNAseq analysis of 1324 samples from several donors, providing a detailed overview of protein expression in more than 200 subregions of the human brain.
 Gene expression in each subregion can be explored on the gene summary page.

 The brain elevated genes, comparing brain to other organs and tissue types